DataDog/integrations-core/nginx/README.md

 * Total requests
 * Connections (accepted, handled, active)

-For users of NGINX Plus, the commercial version of NGINX, the Agent can collect the significantly more metrics NGINX Plus provides, like those for:
+For users of NGINX Plus, the commercial version of NGINX, the Agent can collect the significantly more metrics that NGINX Plus provides, like those for:

 * Errors (4xx codes, 5xx codes)
-* SSL (handshakes, failed handshakes, etc)
 * Upstream servers (active connections, 5xx codes, health checks, etc)
 * Caches (size, hits, misses, etc)
+* SSL (handshakes, failed handshakes, etc)

 And many more.